Overview

 - The firewall must be enabled

-- Kandji connection must be available (meaning that Beyond Identity can make the API call to Kandji's services)
+- Kandji API must be available (meaning that Beyond Identity can make the API call to Kandji's services)

 - The device must be managed by Kandi

-If the intention is to have a check for the computer being managed, and deny user's authentication when they are using non-managed computer, one could configure a rule where the check is:
+If the intention is to have a check for the computer being managed and deny a user's authentication when they are using a non-managed computer, you could configure a rule where the check is:

-- Kandji connection must be available (meaning that Beyond Identity can make the API call to Kandji's services)
+- Kandji API must be available (meaning that Beyond Identity can make the API call to Kandji's services)

 - The device must be not managed by Kandi